 The Orruk Warchanter is an essential buffer for this army.
 You’ll always have one in your pocket ready for action.
 He can increase the damage of a friendly unit by 1 until your next hero phase but also can choose between 3 different warbeats during list building.
 Killa Beat combines well with the first buff, adding +1 to hit against a targeted key enemy unit to increase the chances to get rid of it.

-The Orruk Weirdnob Shaman is the only wizard in Ironjawz arsenal, with access to a specific spell that can be cast by multiple Shamans in the same phase as long as they are all close to at least 10 friendly fighters.
+The only Ironjawz wizard is the Orruk Weirdnob Shaman, but there’s a reason if Ironjawz prefer brute strength to magic, and this shaman is not here to change their mind.
+He has access to a specific spell that can be cast by multiple Shamans in the same phase as long as they are all close to at least 10 friendly fighters.

 The Wurrgog Prophet is often seen as the real leader of the Bonesplitterz army.
 He is a double caster with his signature spell being a “horde thinner”, i.e., able to do some damage on units with many models.
 Instead of casting spells, he can participate in a staring contest that ends with the death of one of the participants, quite entertaining for sure!

 The Wardokk is another wizard that instead of casting can perform another activity.
 In his case he can dance with a range of buffs that go from healing a unit to providing a bonus to cast/dispel/unbind to a nearby friendly Bonesplitterz wizard.